huggingface/datasets/datasets/indonli/README.md

 #### Who are the annotators?

-Lay annotators were computer science undergrad students, and expert annotators were NLP scientists with 7+ years research experience in NLP.
+Lay annotators were computer science students, and expert annotators were NLP scientists with 7+ years research experience in NLP.
+All annotators are native speakers.
 Additionally, expert annotators were explicitly instructed to provide challenging examples by incorporating various linguistic phenomena such as numerical reasoning, structural changes, idioms, or temporal and spatial reasoning.
 Annotators were compensated based on hourly rate.

 ### Personal and Sensitive Information